argoproj/argo-cd/docs/developer-guide/api-docs.md

 # API Docs

-You can find the Swagger docs by setting the path to `/swagger-ui` in your Argo CD UI.
+You can find the Swagger docs by setting the path to `/swagger-ui` in your Argo CD UI's.
 E.g. [http://localhost:8080/swagger-ui](http://localhost:8080/swagger-ui).

 ## Authorization